-Buildings 10 - 50 years (2 - 10%) Plant and machinery 8 - 20 years (5 - 12.5 %)

-Fixtures, fittings, computer & equipment, motor vehicles 3 - 8 years (12.5 - 331/3 %)

-Upstream assets Unit-of-production (UOP)
+Buildings Plant and machinery 10 - 50 years 8 - 20 years (2 - 10%) (5 - 12.5 %) Fixtures, fittings, computer & equipment, motor vehicles 3 - 8 years (12.5 - 331/3 %) Upstream assets Unit-of-productio n (UOP)

 Where the cost of a part of an item of property, plant and equipment is significant when compared to the total cost, that part is depreciated separately based on the pattern which reflects how economic benefits are consumed.
 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each reporting period.
 An asset's carrying amount is written down immediately to its estimated recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
-Gains and losses on disposal of property, plant and equipment are determined by comparing proceeds with carrying amount and are recognised within 'operating profit/(loss)' in the statement of profit or loss.
+Gains and losses on disposal of property, plant and equipment are determined by comparing proceeds with carrying amount and are recognised within "operating profit(loss)" in the statement of profit or loss.